 Relief International is distributing 15,000 food baskets to hundreds of families and individuals in the area.
 The emergency baskets include high energy biscuits, cereal, oil, sugar, dried dates, salt, canned tuna fish, vitamin-mineral supplement, tea and milk powder.
 Each basket contains a minimum ration of 2,100k/calories per person, as per the recommendation from the World Food Programme.

-Azadeh continues: “This is just the beginning of what is needed, we are urgently preparing to provide support to at least 150,000 newly displaced Afghan’s in Iran over the coming months.
-Our focus, in addition to providing food, hygiene and cooking items, is providing access to health services, safe shelter, clean water, latrines and showers.”
+Azadeh continues: “We are urgently working to provide support to newly displaced Afghan’s in Iran over the coming months.
+Our focus, in addition to providing food, hygiene and cooking items, is to set up shelters, a health centre, and water, sanitation and hygiene facilities to make sure there are basic services for the more new refugees to use.”

 Relief International has supported Afghans in Iran since 2008 providing healthcare, education, and many other services.